HeavyMedl/lists/README.md

 ------
 **Description**: Return an Array of Variables that are sorted by the Ordering Function lists.compare.

-**Signature Definition**: Give arg 1 an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
 Get an Array of Variables.

 **Example Usage**: